 Often times, things change for the better.
 Some things change for the better, some things change for the worse.
 Sometimes we like the new things happening in our relationship and/or in our partner.
 We like the newfound responsibility, or self care, but maybe we miss the old camaraderie, the way we used to run around like kids without a care in the world, the way he used to shower me with flowers or kisses or the way she used dress.
 We miss the past, and in doing so, we end up living in the past.

 Relationships, just like the people involved, go through phases.
 In different phases of our lives we have different friends, different jobs, different feelings, etc. You know that experience of having a certain friend during a certain period of your life?
 Where did that friend go?
 Often times we fall out of friendships because of something circumstantial, we just drift apart or we move.
-5 Ways To Occupy Love
+5 Crucial Life Tenets You Must Learn If You Want Others To Love YOU

 Sometimes it's more; a falling out, a disagreement, a broken agreement, etc. We learn to get over the loss and to grieve the end of the friendship or relationship.
 In much the same way, we must learn to let go of what our relationship was and accept our relationship for where it is now.